Windsor Arches Walk

 In 2011, No.3 was relocated to the Middleton Railway in Leeds on long-term loan.
 This line is close to the site of the Railway Foundry where she was built in 1924.
 No.3 also closely resembles the last steam loco to work over the railway in NCB days in 1958.
 It is thus appropriate that she should have 'returned home' to Leeds.

-No.3's steam boiler certificate expired in April 2021, so she is now out of traffic until completion of a ten-yearly inspection, which requires complete dismantling of the locomotive.
-The overhaul will be undertaken at the Middleton Railway.
-Progress reports may be found on the No.3 News page.
+No.3's steam boiler certificate expired again in April 2021, so she was taken out of traffic until completion of a ten-yearly inspection, which required complete dismantling of the locomotive.
+The overhaul was undertaken by volunteers at the Middleton Railway, and she returned to traffic in June 2026.
+Further details may be found on the No.3 News page.

 – – – Cookies – – –